Please call SOCRRA at 248-288-5150 for more information.

 No, weekly curbside collection is provided from April through mid-December.

 What if I have yard waste when collection isn’t provided?

 Royal Oak residents can bring up to 10 yard waste bags per day to the SOCRRA Transfer Station at 995 Coolidge in Troy at no charge from mid-December through March.
 No plastic bags.
 Please call SOCRRA at 248-288-5150 for more information.

-Acceptable Containers: 20 to 32 gallon trash cans with a "yard waste" bumper sticker decal, or paper landscape bags (no decal on bags).
+Acceptable Containers: 20 to 32 gallon trash cans with a "yard waste" bumper sticker decal facing the street, or paper landscape bags (no decal on bags).
 Plastic bags are not allowed.